Erhn1/Erhn1/README.md

 </div>

 <p align="left">
-I'm a passionate Information Technology student specializing in mobile and web application development.
+I'm a passionate Information Technology student specializing in Mobile and Web application development.
 My expertise is in creating projects with Flutter and React, and I bring a strong background in quality assurance testing and project management.
 </p>

 ---